sonic-net/sonic-mgmt/docs/PFC-test-plan.md

 5. Stop the PFC PAUSE storm.
 6. Now start the Test data traffic again for a fixed duration.
 7. Verify as there is no PFC PAUSE received by DUT, the Keysight Rx port should receive all the Test data packets.
+8. Repeat the test with a different set of lossless CoS values

 ### Test Case #3 - PFC PAUSE with lossy priorities